Myau5x/portfolio_resp/README.md

 ## Responsive Portfolio

 Website that will contain my portfolio.
-For now main goal of project was to create responsive site that look good on all devices.
+The main goal of project was to create responsive site that look good on all devices.
 It was done using Bootstrap grid system.

 ### Where to look?